gregaw/sales-forecasting-with-nn/README.md

 > pip install -r requirements.txt

-Note: check the setup.txt with some dumps of the environment correctly setup.
+Note  : (you can also set it up with python=3.6, but you might have problems running this on GCP ML-engine) Note2 : check the setup.txt with some dumps of the environment correctly setup.

 ## Running locally
 Use run_next_local.py, which will create a new job_name (with sequential numbers)